-The MFC provides forest pest detection, evaluation, and control recommendations on Mississippi's private, urban and non-federal public forestland.
+The MFC provides forest pest detection, evaluation, and control recommendations on Mississippi's private, urban, and non-federal public forestland.
 The MFC conducts at least one statewide aerial survey each year and additional surveys if necessary.
-Insect and disease spots identified during the aerial survey are then mapped on the Southern Pine Beetle Activity Map, which makes the data available to the public, allowing private landowners the opportunity to determine if any SPB activity was located near their property.
+Insect and disease spots identified during the aerial survey are then recorded on the Southern Pine Beetle Activity Map, and the data is available to the public, allowing private landowners the opportunity to determine if any SPB activity was located near their property.
 Visit mfc.ms.gov/ southern pine-beetle-activity-map to view the map.